-The ministry consults annually with many partners, including:
+The ministry engages with many partners, including:

 - School board representatives,

-- Trustee associations,
+- Trustees' associations,

+- Indigenous partners,

 - Principals and vice-principals,

 - Teachers' federations and education worker unions,

 - Parent groups and

 - Student groups.

-Consultation and collaboration are invaluable in holding all parties, including the government, accountable for the formulas used to fund education.

-This guide describes how several grants are in transition, with changes being phased in over more than one year.
-These changes have been informed by ongoing consultations with the sector, either through annual consultation sessions or through collaborative working groups that have made technical recommendations on how to improve the GSN.
+The annual engagement and other collaborations are invaluable in holding all parties, including the government, accountable for the ways education is funded.
+Annual adjustments are made to grants, informed by the ministry's ongoing contact with the sector, including the annual GSN funding discussions and collaborative working groups that make technical recommendations on how to improve the GSN.

-FUNDING FOR CLASSROOMS
+Funding for classrooms